monkeypants/OpenDigitalProcurementGovHack2016/docs/why.rst

 The problems with existing <todo: refs>  eInvoicing standards is that they rely on a network of implicitly trusted gateways, which rely on secrecy and paperwork to provide permiter security.

-We believe the fundamental value of eInvoicing is the liquidity it provides, This axiom leads to principles that can maximise the national productivity benefits of eInvoicing:
+We believe the fundamental value of eInvoicing is the liquidity it provides,

+This axiom leads to a set of principles that can maximise the national productivity an eInvoicing scheme can achieve:
  * maximise liquidity by pushing trust and sophistocation to the edge of the network
- * bridge-trolls are bad; avoid situations that maximise the value of the traffic to the network, seek situations that maximise the value of the network to the traffic
+ * bridge-trolls are bad; avoid situations that maximise the value of the traffic to the network, seek situations that **maximise the value of the network to the traffic**
- * maximise the privacy of information and transparency of data at the same time

 This is why we intend to demonstrate key elements of a working eInvoicing system that:
  * links the identity of Australian businesses back to a trusted source, even in a social media context